-The Forum is organised by the Catalan Corpus Vitrearum and the International Scientific Committee for the Conservation of Stained Glass in conjunction with the Institut d’Estudis Catalans.
+The Forum is organized by the Catalan Corpus Vitrearum and the International Scientific Committee for the Conservation of Stained Glass in conjunction with the Institut d’Estudis Catalans.
 Other local institutions take part also in this meeting.
-Registration is from Thursday 9th July.
-For those also attending the CVMA Colloquium, registration will be open on Monday 6th July 2020.
+Registration is from Thursday 7th July.
+For those also attending the CVMA Colloquium, registration will be open on Monday 4th July 2022.

-Site visits are planned for 9th July (also with papers and presentations), followed by a two-day programme of papers and presentations at the Institut d’Estudis Catalans (C/ del Carme, 47.
-Barcelona).
+Site visits are planned for 7th July (also with papers and presentations), followed by a two-day program of papers and presentations at the Seminari Conciliar de Barcelona (Carrer Diputació, 231 – Barcelona).
 There will be also optional visits.

 CALL FOR PAPERS